From facing Serena Williams as a teen to winning after becoming a mother; Sania Mirza’s tennis career has witnessed some memorable contests.

 Sania Mirza lost the first set 6-1 but put up a gritty display in the second, often frustrating Serena with her relentless pursuit to keep the ball in play.

-Though Sania lost the second set 6-4 and consequently the match, an 18-year-old Indian standing tall and playing tennis without fear against a behemoth like Serena was an inspiration.
+Though Sania lost the second set 6-4 and consequently the match, an 18-year-old Indian standing tall and playing tennis without fear against a behemoth like Serena Williams was an inspiration.

 For most Indian fans, that was the day when Sania Mirza turned the corner -- from a precocious youngster to a burgeoning talent.